-D5.2 - Plan for the dissemination and exploitation including communication activities - Version 1.0
+D5.3 - Plan for the dissemination and exploitation including communication activities - Version 2.0 (Interim) 29 meteorological/agricultural drought event forecasting uncertainty/probability of the forecasts and explicitly take this into account in our drought event predictions.
 5 Failure of Earth observation sensor, particularly GRACE FO 7 2 14 We will investigate alternative data sources for soil moisture data, particularly the Copernicus Soil Water Index.
 This index will however not be able to completely replace information from GRACE FO.
 5 Between Control & No Action 6 Data transfer between ECMWF and VITO (timely delivery of forecasts) 8 4 32 Clarify where the different indicators will be hosted + agree on delivery timing of forecasts.
 8 Control.
 Market Risk Factors 7 Nobody using the service as other drought early warning systems have been out there for a long time.
-9 7 63 Sufficient outreach activities will be set-up to inform our main stakeholders about the existance of our service and particularly the added value of the service compared to already existing early warning systems.
+9 7 63 Sufficient outreach activities will be set-up to inform our main stakeholders about the existence of our service and particularly the added value of the service compared to already existing early warning systems.
 During demonstration phase of the project already compare our results with similar services and highlight added value.
-8 ActionI 8 Competition with other organizations targeting the same stakeholders with the same type of product.
+8 Action!
+8 Competition with other organizations targeting the same stakeholders with the same type of product.
 9 4 36 Stay up-to-date with market competition and scientific state-of-the- art.
 Clearly demonstrating added value and reliability of our system (in terms of accuracy and performance), 6 Control.
 IPR/Legal Risk Factors 9 Disagreement on dissemination of data and code (open source or not?)
-4 4 16 Commence IPR discussions already during the project, including proper declaration of licences.
+4 4 16 Commence IPR discussions already during the project, including proper declaration of licenses.
 7 Control.
 Financial/Management Risk Factors 10 Change of user requirements throughout the project 9 2 18 We should at all times clearly communicate the objectives and scope of our service.
 8 Control.
 11 Communication issues between ECMWF and VITO, hampering exchange of required climate forecasts.
 6 4 24 Set up regular status update meetings between partners.
 8 Control.
 12 Lack of alternative sources of funding to extend activities beyond the project's lifetime.
 3 8 24 Start identifying other options for collaboration during project's lifetime.
 6 Control.
-Environmental/Regulation/Safety risks: 13 Liability of predicted droughts 8 8 64 Draft a clear liability statement.
-9 Action!
+Environmental/Regulation/Safety risks: